MimiOnuoha/Thesis2020/README.md

   -  **Day 5**: What are three possible venues for this work to be shown (or to live)?
 Why do I want to be part of these institutions or venues?
 - **Day 6**: Three experts or types of people to speak to about my thesis (can be people who are accessible to you and who aren't)

-- **Model/Prototype/Whatever it is**: Come to class next week with the result of the prompt that I emailed you about last week!
-This should take the form of a model, prototype, intervention, exercise, etc. Our goal is for you to feel good about your idea and direction after this week so this is important to have!
+- **Model/Prototype/Whatever it is**: Come to class next week with the result of the prompt that I emailed you about last week.
+This should take the form of a model, prototype, intervention, exercise, etc. If you didn't get a direct prompt from me, then come with some kind of model, sample, prototype: a quick intervention that is tangible, and that gets you into production mode.
+Our goal is for you to feel good about your idea and direction after this week so this is important to have.
 Please also post about it on the thesis blog.